-Participating High Schools: Academy of Public Service, Boston Community Leadership Academy, Brighton High School, Brook Farm Business & Service Career Academy, Jeremiah E. Burke High School, Cambridge Rindge and Latin School, Charlestown High School, Chelsea High School, Community Academy of Science & Health, East Boston High School, English High School, Everett High School, Excel High School, Fenway High School, Greater Egleston High School, The Engineering School, Madison Park Technical Vocational High School of Mathematics & Science, Malden High School, Medford High School, Media Communications Technology High School, Monument High School, Noonan Business Academy, John D. O'Bryant High School, Odyssey High School, Parkway Academy of Technology & Health, Revere High School, Muriel F. Snowden International High School, Social Justice Academy, Tech Boston Academy, Urban Science Academy, Winthrop High School.
+Participating High Schools: Boston Community Leadership Academy, Jeremiah E. Burke High School, Cambridge Rindge and Latin School, Charlestown High School, Chelsea High School, Dorchester Academy, East Boston High School, English High School, Everett High School, Fenway High School, The Engineering School, Madison Park Technical Vocational High School of Mathematics & Science, Malden High School, Medford High School, Monument High School, Parkway Academy of Technology & Health, Revere High School, Muriel F. Snowden International High School, Tech Boston Academy, Urban Science Academy, Winthrop High School.

-Eligibility Criteria: One graduating senior from each of the high schools listed above, nominated by the high school principal/headmaster (or designee) is eligible for this scholarship upon meeting the following criteria: 1) be accepted into a BHCC degree or certificate program; 2) agree to participate in the BHCC Mentor Program during the scholarship award period; 3) have earned a cumulative GPA of 3.00 (B) or higher at the close of the high school academic year; 4) be an active member of the high school and community.
+Eligibility Criteria: One graduating senior from each of the high schools listed above, nominated by the high school principal/headmaster (or designee) is eligible for this scholarship upon meeting the following criteria: 1) be accepted into a BHCC degree or certificate program; 2) agree to participate in the BHCC Mentor Program during the scholarship award period; 3) have earned a cumulative GPA of 3.00 or higher at the close of the high school academic year; 4) be an active member of the high school and community.

-Amount: In-state tuition and fees (up to 12 credits) for the Fall 2011 semester.
-Scholarship is renewable for the Spring 2012 semester if the student maintains eligibility requirements.
+Amount: In-state tuition and fees (up to 12 credits) for the Fall 2013 semester.
+Scholarship is renewable for the Spring 2014 semester if the student maintains eligibility requirements.

 Application Deadline: A nomination form and letter will be sent to the principal of each high school during the first week of April.
-Nomination forms are due no later than May 27, 2011.
+Nomination forms are due no later than May 24, 2013.